Occupational Therapy Medical Billing & Coding Guide for 2023

 • An assessment(s) that identifies 3-5 performance deficits (ie, relating to physical, cognitive, or psychosocial skills) that result in activity limitations and/or participation restrictions; and

 • Clinical decision making of moderate analytic complexity, which includes an analysis of the occupational profile, analysis of data from detailed assessment(s), and consideration of several treatment options.
 Patient may present with comorbidities that affect occupational performance.
-Minimal to moderate modification of tasks or assistance (eg, physical or verbal) with assessment(s) is necessary to enable patient to complete evaluation component.
+Minimal to moderate modification of tasks or assistance (eg, physical or verbal) with assessment(s) is necessary to enable the patient to complete the evaluation component.

 Typically, 45 minutes are spent face-to-face with the patient and/or family